Immigrate to British Columbia – British Columbia Provincial Nominee Program

 The processing time for people participating in the BC PNP process can vary.
 According to the official immigration website of British Columbia, the standard processing time for applications is 3-4 months.

-Cost to Apply for British Columbia Provincial Nominee Program
+Cost to Apply for the British Columbia Provincial Nominee Program

-The processing fee for a British Columbia Provincial Nominee Program is CAD $550.
-While registering for an Entrepreneur program, you need to pay a non-refundable amount of CAD $300.
+The processing fee for the British Columbia Provincial Nominee Program is CAD 550.
+While registering for an Entrepreneur program, you need to pay a non-refundable amount of CAD 300.

 British Columbia Provincial Nominee Program Ineligibility

 A candidate will be ineligible for the British Columbia Provincial Nominee Program if they are inadmissible to Canada for any reason.
-The reason could include the candidate being illegally admitted to their resident country, were working illegally in Canada, having an unresolved refugee claim, are a resident of Canada without authorization or are under Canadian removal order.
+The reasons could include being illegally admitted to their resident country, working illegally in Canada, having an unresolved refugee claim, being a resident of Canada without authorisation, or being under a Canadian removal order.

 Author: visasabroad